Zimerzel/Pikes-Peak-Hillclimb/README.md

 SO THAT I can share the site with anyone and summarize what PPIHC is and how they can get involved.

 ## Acceptence criteria
-GIVEN a Vue application for a client
+GIVEN a Vue PWA application for a client
 WHEN I load the application
 THEN I am presented with a page containing a header, a section for content, and a footer WHEN I view the header